 Eliot Coleman

-Hello!
-I’m a mom and the driving force and primary energy behind this farming endeavor we call Wild Culture Farm.
-I became inspired to grow my own food after seeing first hand the awesome power of deep nutrition to heal my eldest child.
-This outcome led to my study of ancestral diets, growing food, and soil health and then, almost inevitably, permaculture and regenerative agriculture.
+We became inspired to grow our own food after seeing first hand the awesome power of deep nutrition to heal after an illness.
+This outcome led to a study of ancestral diets, growing food, and soil health and then, almost inevitably, permaculture and regenerative agriculture.

-Healing a sick child thru a therapeutic diet taught me so much about the importance, power, and possibility of food.
-It has been the biggest catalyst in my life thus far.
-Ancestral diet knowledge and deep nutrition were topics that had not previously been a priority in my personal life nor the lives of people I knew.
+Healing thru a therapeutic diet taught us so much about the importance, power, and possibility of food.
+It has been a huge catalyst for good in our lives.
+Ancestral diet knowledge and deep nutrition were topics that had not previously been a priority and now had become of vital import.

 In 2010, we found Nourishing Traditions and then read The Omnivore’s Dilemma.
 Which led to Joel Salatin’s work and ethic on raising a family, growing healthy food, and feeding others.
-I also dove into writings and workshops on growing bio-intensive and permaculture.
-I started gardening every inch of my landscape, planted a forage lawn, captured our water in rain-barrels, and put chickens in my front yard.
+We dove into writings and workshops on growing bio-intensive and permaculture.
+We started gardening every inch of our landscape, planted a forage lawn, captured our water in rain-barrels, and put chickens in the front yard.
 The neighbors and local newspaper took note of the transformation and many people stopped to chat and share their garden seeds and growing stories.
 (FACT: A well tended garden is an attraction to all humans!)

-When the opportunity presented itself, and having been primed with the knowledge of how to grow and prepare vitally nutrient dense healing foods (and that it’s not only about what you eat but what your body can easily digest), we purchased land and I furthered my study of holistic management and regenerative agriculture but now with a really big sandbox in which to apply my studies.
-I worked to learn ancestral and local knowledge to trial and grow ecologically diverse systems, with ruminants grazing the forage, cultivars of diverse fruit, storage, perennial & medicinal crops, and an array of natural craft materials.
+When the opportunity presented itself, and having been primed with the knowledge of how to grow and prepare nutrient dense healing foods (and that it’s not only about what you eat but what your body can easily digest), we purchased land and I furthered our study of holistic management and regenerative agriculture but now with a really big sandbox in which to apply our knowledge.
+We worked to learn ancestral and local knowledge to trial and grow ecologically diverse systems, with ruminants moving over and grazing the forage, cultivars of diverse fruit, storage, perennial & medicinal crops, and an array of natural craft materials.

 This is quite a narrow simplification of our path but explains the spark that kindled the fire to grow the healthiest food, and collaborate with this knowledge now having a place to put it into practice.
 A place to grow, to learn, to teach, and to restore this bit of land and humans, as a regenerative ecosystem.

 Now, on this land, we have the capacity to weave many techniques from various schools of thought.
 We observe, we try, we fail, we change, we question, we learn, we succeed and repeat.
 WE SHARE and WE EAT.
-To this very day, we are repeating this cycle in both small and large scales of time and space.
-Each season that passes teaches us something new.
-But, let there be no mistake, this is labor intensive and very much on nature’s timeline (which for some is not fast enough) and it is also what many might consider VERY HARD WORK.
+To this day we are repeating these cycles and each passing season educates us.

 Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… I have never in my life envied a human being who led an easy life.